Giving Claude Eyes

 I'm building Skaffa, a grocery-list app, mostly hands-off with Claude Code.
 It's a side project, so Claude has to get far without my supervision.

 I started with Dioxus and a hexagonal architecture.
 Hexagonal is overkill for a todo list.
-I wanted to learn it, and the strict layering gives Claude guardrails: the ports are traits, and a missing match arm on a domain event is a compile error before it's a runtime bug.
+I wanted to learn it anyway, and the strict layering gives Claude guardrails: the ports are traits, and a missing match arm on a domain event is a compile error before it's a runtime bug.
 Rust's type system already does more of that work than TypeScript or JavaScript would.
 The project had unit tests and integration tests against a real Postgres.
 I thought it was solid.
-Claude kept declaring victory on features that didn't work, or had broken something else.
+And yet Claude kept declaring victory on features that didn't work, or had broken something else.

 The problem: Claude couldn't verify its work end-to-end.
 As developers, we don't just write code, run the tests, and ship.
 We poke at the app, see if it works, and iterate.
 Claude couldn't, and I didn't want to be its QA.

-I tried --chrome, but it was slow, buggy at the time, and burned through tokens.
-It didn't guard against regressions either.
-I didn't trust Claude to remember to re-test every pre-existing flow.
+It didn't guard against regressions either, since I didn't trust Claude to remember to re-test every pre-existing flow.

 End-to-end tests with playwright-rs